leowu4ever/MkDocs-template-data-science/README.md

 ### Additional settings
 The Material theme provides a lot of flexibility for page layout configurations.
 It is fine to reuse the settings after line 28.
 If you would like to make some further changes, you can follow the [Material guide](https://squidfunk.github.io/mkdocs-material/setup/).

+### Deployment
+GitHub and GitLab can both host static webpages.
+I will cover how to do deploy the pages on GitHub.
+- Create a GitHub action by including '.github/workflows/ci.yml' in the root directory of your repository.
+Whenever there is a commit to the main branch, the action is trigged and it build the pages for you.
+- Go to the repository setting, under the 'Pages' tab and 'Build and deployment' section, select 'Deploy from a branch' as the Source, select 'gh-pages' as the 'Branch'.
+So once the gh-pages branch is updated, it will trigger the deployment pipeline.
+You can go the action tag and look for the link that is deployed.

 ## Final words
 The template is created for data scientists/machine learning engineers as a ready-to-use starting point for documentation.
 It requires only a small amount of adjustments to fit the template for a new project.
 I wish you find the template useful and welcome any contributions to the project.